deanone/JavaOpt/README.md

 A set of specific terms/names is used in the source code.
 In particular:

-1. Agent: basic candidate solution
+1. Agent: a basic candidate solution
-2. Particle: enhanced candidate solution
+2. Particle: an enhanced candidate solution
 3. Swarm: a set of candidate solutions